 New Jets starter Justin Fields takes sacks like no other, so New York needs to bolster the men in front of him.
 Head coach Aaron Glenn has seen a dominant offensive line work in Detroit, and should be behind this pick.

 Despite battling through an ankle injury, Mykel Williams put together a season of amazing tape for NFL scouts to salivate over.
-In this scenario, he falls into the lap of the front-seven needy Carolina Panthers.
+In this scenario, the Atlanta Falcons trade up to pickup the local product.
+Williams makes the short drive down from the Bulldogs to join the Falcons, who desperately need a top-tier pass-rusher for Raheem Morris' defense.

 Georgia EDGE Mykel Williams will be a top-15 pick in the 2025 NFL Draft: